petscheit/zokrates_sha/README.md

 However, when compiling `512bitx10.zok` (which does 20 sha256 rounds) compilation takes almost 9x as long, and ram usage is up x6.5.
 While `zkRelay_val.zok` does contain some other logic, this is very surprising and doesn't really make sense to me.
 The file is also a bit messy, but I think it will suffice for an example

+Interesting is also, that the nativ hashes performs better when a single hash is computed, when its more its a lot worse constraint wise.

 ### Results:
 |file             |compile_opt_microsec|memusg_compile_KiB|constraints|
 |-----------------|--------------------|------------------|-----------|